 Prior to Ethiopia, Sarah launched her career at Deloitte Consulting, LLP as a Business Analyst and Consultant where she was a member of the firm’s Emerging Markets practice.
 She focused on helping clients build effective public sector institutions, with an emphasis on organizational and development strategies for institutions in post-conflict and developing countries.

 Sarah holds a BA (Phi Beta Kappa, cum laude, and with Honors) from the University of California, Irvine and a Masters (with Merit Honours) from the London School of Economics.
 She sits on the Board of Directors of Young Professionals in Foreign Policy (YPFP) where she serves as the Executive Secretary of the Board.
 In 2011, Sarah was named a “Top 99 under 33” foreign affairs leaders by Diplomatic Courier.
 In her spare time she enjoys distance running, scuba diving, and traveling the world.

-Suzanne joined AEI after serving as Director of Business Development at BlueStar Global Investors, LLC, a New York-based start-up firm that develops investment products in the Israeli market.
-Suzanne worked in business development and marketing at BlueStar for three years, beginning at the company’s founding in 2011.
-From 2004 to 2006, Suzanne was a Research Assistant in AEI’s Foreign Policy and Defense Studies Department, where she worked for scholars specializing in Middle East foreign policy and published articles and op-eds on subjects related to the Middle East, the United Nations and terrorism.
-After leaving AEI, Suzanne spent a year working in the public affairs department of the international law firm Foley & Lardner LLP.
+From 2004-2006, Ms. Gershowitz was a research assistant in AEI’s Foreign and Defense Policy Studies Department, where she worked for scholars specializing in Middle East foreign policy and published articles and op-eds on subjects related to the Middle East, the United Nations, and terrorism.
+After leaving AEI, she spent a year working in the public affairs department of the international law firm Foley & Lardner LLP.